PolusAI/microjson/docs/roadmap.md

     * Investigate tilings for scalable 3D data representation.

-### Phase 4: Community Building and Adoption
+### Phase 4: Adoptopm amd long-term sustainability
-1. **Community Engagement and Contributions**:
-    * Foster a community around MicroJSON, encouraging contributions and feedback.
-    * Set up a forum or platform for discussions, feature requests, and support.

-3. **Case Studies and How-To Guides**:
+1. **Case Studies and How-To Guides**:
-    * Document and publish case studies demonstrating the use of MicroJSON in various domains.
+    * Document and publish case studies demonstrating the use of MicroJSON in key applications.
-    * Encourage the development of real-world applications utilizing MicroJSON.
+    * Encourage the development of real-world applications utilizing MicroJSON by providing how-to guides and tutorials.

-### Phase 5: Long-Term Sustainability
-1. **Establish Governance and Standards Process**:
+2. **Establish Governance and Standards Process**:
     * Set up a governance model for the ongoing development and maintenance of MicroJSON.
     * Establish a process for standardizing and accepting new features or extensions.
-    * Set up user meetings with regular intervals to gather feedback and discuss future directions.
+    * Set up user meetings with regular intervals to gather feedback and discuss future directions, based on technological advancements and user feedback.

-2. **Continuous Improvement and Adaptation**:
-      * Continuously adapt and improve MicroJSON based on technological advancements and user feedback.
-      * Ensure long-term sustainability and relevance of the MicroJSON standard.